cluesurf/term/book/packages.md

 The bolt.tree project is all types, it is not needed at runtime.
 So there is type-annotated and type-free versions of the output JS.

-So we have the star.tree "compiler" form of the output JS, which is basically a direct port of the code to the compiler AST in JS.
+So we have the term.tree "compiler" form of the output JS, which is basically a direct port of the code to the compiler AST in JS.
 Then we have the compiled AST output file, without any types.
-The JS star.tree code is used to generate the output JS.
+The JS term.tree code is used to generate the output JS.
 This outputs stuff without the types, if the types aren't directly referenced.
 If there is any code directly or indirectly referencing types, it perhaps includes all the